 Triassic–Jurassic sediment mixing

-After an earliest Triassic (Griesbachian) substantial decrease in bioturbation following the end-Permian extinction (see below), the intensity and depth of sediment mixing, along with burrowing depth, underwent a gradual recovery.
-In spite of ephemeral increases in mixing intensities (e.g., up to ii 5 in Dienerian intervals of the Werfen Formation of Italy (data S1; (45, 47)), bioturbation did not recover to pre-extinction levels until the Spathian–Middle Triassic (45).
+After an earliest Triassic (Griesbachian) substantial decrease in bioturbation following the end-Permian extinction (see below), the intensity and depth of sediment mixing, along with burrowing depth, gradually increased.
+In spite of ephemeral increases in mixing intensities (e.g., up to ii 5 in Dienerian intervals of the Werfen Formation of Italy (data S1; (45, 47)), bioturbation did not recover to pre-extinction levels until the latest Early (Spathian) to Middle Triassic, with continued recovery into the Late Triassic (45).
 This increase has been interpreted to signify a full (albeit protracted) recovery of benthic ecosystems from the end-Permian mass extinction (48).
-This Middle–Late Triassic recovery of the mixed layer eventually resulted in a return to Permian levels of sediment mixing, as indicated by increasing mean thicknesses of preserved event beds (49) and moderate to high ichnofabric indices (45).
-Following regional dips across the Triassic-Jurassic boundary, sediment mixing intensities appear to have rebounded during the Hettangian–Sinemurian (data S1; (45)).
-Although previous studies have suggested that increased infaunal ecospace utilization associated with the Mesozoic Marine Revolution (MMR) initiated in the Triassic and Jurassic (50, 51), direct records of coeval sediment-mixing depths and intensities are sparse.
-Those data available suggest, however, that the mixed layer likely deepened across this interval, as indicated by the disappearance of very thin event beds from the shallow marine record, which were present in shelf settings until the Jurassic but not subsequently (49).
-Further evidence for a Jurassic deepening of the mixed layer includes an increase in the frequency of completely homogenized, mottled, or massive sediments (36) and body fossil records of the considerable diversification of important bulldozing and sediment-mixing groups that occurred in the mid-Mesozoic (50, 52).
+This recovery eventually resulted in a return to Permian levels of sediment mixing, as indicated by increasing mean thicknesses of preserved event beds (49) and moderate to high ichnofabric indices (45).
+Following local decreases across the Triassic-Jurassic boundary, sediment mixing intensities appear to have rebounded during the Hettangian–Sinemurian Ages of the Early Jurassic (data S1; (45)).
+Although previous studies have suggested that increased infaunal ecospace utilization associated with the Mesozoic Marine Revolution (MMR) initiated in the Triassic and Jurassic (50, 51), records of coeval sediment-mixing depths and intensities are sparse.
+The available data do support deepening of the mixed layer across this interval, as indicated by the disappearance of very thin event beds from the shallow marine record, which were preserved in shelf settings until the Jurassic but not subsequently (49).
+Further evidence for a Jurassic deepening of the mixed layer includes an increase in the frequency of completely homogenized, mottled, or massive strata (36) and body fossil records of the considerable diversification of important bulldozing and sediment-mixing groups that occurred in the middle Mesozoic (50, 52).

 Cretaceous–Cenozoic sediment mixing

 Both body and trace fossil records suggest that radiations in actively and deeply burrowing infauna, and likely associated increases in sediment reworking rates and depths, that commenced in the Jurassic continued into the Cretaceous and Cenozoic (36, 52-55).
-These records indicate that, throughout the Cretaceous, the majority of offshore and shelf sediments were completely homogenized by biogenic mixing, suggesting that shallow subtidal mixed layers were relatively deep during this interval (data S1; (56)) and that, even in relatively high-energy shallow marine settings, rates of bioturbation commonly outpaced rates of sedimentary deposition.
+These records indicate that, throughout the Cretaceous, the majority of offshore and shelf sediments were completely homogenized by biogenic mixing, suggesting that shallow subtidal mixed layers were relatively deep during this interval (data S1; (56)) and that, even in relatively high-energy shallow marine settings, rates of bioturbation commonly outpaced rates of sediment accumulation.